AbdulGhafoorSoomro/Gallery-app/README.md

 # Gallery-app
-This a gallery app that is built on html CSS Bootstrap and PHP
+This a gallery app that is built on html CSS Bootstrap and PHP.